 This micro-blog will be covering development journey of the project called "Neon" that I've been working on.
 And I want to talking about this project briefly for now.
 But the future posts will be covering detailed information and development phases.

-The programming language will be aiming programmers to focusing productivity.
+The programming language will be aiming programmers to focus productivity.
 That is the key feature of the language itself.
 To achieve that, most of things will be integrated into the language's nature.
-For example, the threading.
-Today's modern programming languages does threading quite painful way except few languages such as the Go programming language.
-(That's why I love the go lang ) In most of them, you have to call or use threading class or API with a function reference/pointer or worker context.
-Some of these programming languages adds extra feature or classes to their frameworks to be simplify, but usually they are not really effective.
+For example, threading.
+Today's modern programming languages does threading quite painful way except few languages such as Go programming language.
+(That's why I love go lang ) Most of them, you have to call or use threading class or API with a function reference/pointer or worker context.
+Some of these programming languages adds extra feature or classes into their frameworks to be simplify, but usually they are not really effective.
 Because their native approaches and rules does not allow it.
 Same issue can be said for the synchronization primitives, shared memory I/O, IPC and more..

 The programming language -- will be referred as "neon" for now -- will be providing those capabilities in it's natural way.
-Today's standards obviously requisites online approaches even in the programming area.
-Hence, the neon will be planned to make easier network oriented programming and it let you focus to what you want to achieve it.
-I will dive deep about the language's details at the future posts.
-Neon designing VM managed, statically typed language but I'm planning to making it close to the system level as well.
+Today's standards obviously requisites online approaches even in the programming field.
+Hence, the neon will be planned to make easier network oriented programming and it let you focus what you want to achieve it.
+I will dive deep about the language's details in future posts.
+Neon designed VM managed, statically typed language but I'm planning to making it close to the system level as well.
 (I'm still thinking, designing the best way to do that.)
-I'm not share anything about the language's syntax structure for now because, in the current stage of development (pre-alpha), it could be change often.
+I'm not share anything about the language's syntax structure for now because, in the current stage of development (pre-alpha), it can be change often.

 The NeonLight compiles into the Common Instruction Set (CIS) which is being designed by me and binaries will be compiled as the native operating system's executable file format.
 So, the NeonLight will have compiling into PE, ELF and Mach-O executable file formats.